Narew Offensive

-The German Narew offensive followed after the victory in the Second battle of Przasnysz.
-In stubborn battles, the Imperial German army forced the numerically superior forces of the Russians to retreat, but could not inflict a decisive defeat on them.
+The World War I German Narew offensive followed after the minor success in the Second battle of Przasnysz.
+In stubborn battles, the Imperial German army forced the numerically superior forces of the Russian Army to retreat, but could not inflict a decisive defeat on them.

 Background

 Battle

-The goal of the next stage of the German offensive after the victory in the Second battle of Przasnysz was to capture the course of the Narew River from Różan to Pultusk; at the same time, a corps was allocated to each of the fortresses, and the 17th army corps had to cross the river between these points.
+The goal of the next stage of the German offensive after the victory in the Second battle of Przasnysz was to capture the course of the Narew River from Różan to Pultusk; at the same time, a corps was allocated to each of the fortresses, and the XVII Corps had to cross the river between these points.
 Strongly fortified positions at Różan and Pultusk, the presence of separate forts built before the war, included in a single defensive system, could not be broken through on the move.
-Max von Gallwitz considered it necessary to reinforce the 13th Army Corps against Różan with at least one 30.5-cm gun, and sent two 42-cm mortars against Pultusk to the 11th Army Corps.
+Max von Gallwitz considered it necessary to reinforce the XIII Corps against Różan with at least one 30.5-cm gun, and sent two 42-cm mortars against Pultusk to the XIII Corps.

 On July 19, the Germans were preparing for the offensive.
 At the same time, it turned out that due to the delay of heavy artillery, not all corps were ready to launch an attack at the same time.
-Paul von Hindenburg and Erich Ludendorff called for hastening preparations: at the same time, a demand was put forward for a tighter blockade of Novogeorgievsk.
-On the left flank, the 8th German Army reached the right bank of the Narew River at the mouth of the Rozoga River could act either by crossing the river or advancing on Ostrołęka.
+Paul von Hindenburg and Erich Ludendorff called for hastening preparations: at the same time, a demand was put forward for a tighter blockade of the fortress of Novogeorgievsk (now Modlin Fortress).
+On the left flank, the German 8th Army reached the right bank of the Narew River at the mouth of the Rozoga River could act either by crossing the river or advancing on Ostrołęka.
 The withdrawal of the 1st Army beyond the Narew also led to the withdrawal of the 2nd Army closer to Warsaw.
 The 12th Siberian Rifle Division and 68th Infantry Divisions were sent to Ostrołęka and Białystok from the 5th Army, which also fought heavy battles, and the 58th Infantry Division from the 8th Army of the Southwestern Front was additionally assigned to the Novogeorgievsk garrison.